RJWright25/analysis/README.md

-Python data analysis tools.
-And a matplotlibrc file.
+Python data analysis tools, and a matplotlibrc file.